-Last week, I talked to you about arcuates: those pretty designs that decorate the patch pockets of our jeans.
-I told you it was one of my favorite parts to think about the design, the colors, the style so that the pocket flatters the butt.
+Last week, I was talking to you about arcuates: those pretty designs that decorate the patch pockets of our jeans.
+I told you it was one of my favorite parts to think about the pattern, colors, and design so that the pocket flatters the backside.

-This week, I reveal to you the creation process of an embroidered arcuate for my new Sunshine jeans modified with a flare cut, about which I wrote a little blog post that you can find here.
+This week, I’m revealing the creation process of an embroidered arcuate for my new Sunshine jeans modified with a flare cut, which I wrote a little blog post about that you can find here.

-When I create an arcuate or more generally an embroidery, I take time to think about the design.
-You obviously need to focus on the theme, the size, and the colors used.
+When I create an arcuate or more generally an embroidery, I take time to think about the pattern.
+You obviously need to focus on the theme, size, and colors used.

-The theme of the design is often inspired by Japanese themes for me, whether it’s flowers (cherry blossoms, peonies...), kawaii characters, mythological animals (dragon, tiger...), or elements from Shinto religious culture...
-I draw a lot of inspiration from reproductions of images in art books, ukiyo-e (woodblock prints), the tattoo world which has a lot to offer in terms of designs, the coloring world, and artists.
-For the jeans theme, I was inspired by the coloring world combined with a travel book about Japan and the cherry blossom season.
+The theme of the pattern is often Japanese-inspired for me, whether it’s flowers (cherry blossoms, peonies...), kawaii characters, mythological animals (dragon, tiger...), or from Shinto religious culture...
+I draw a lot of inspiration from reproductions of images in art books, ukiyo-e (woodblock prints), the tattoo world which has a lot to offer in terms of patterns, coloring books, and artists.
+For the jeans theme, I was inspired by the coloring world combined with a travel book about Japan and cherry blossom season.

-The size of the design must of course be adapted to the piece to be embroidered.
-You can always reduce or enlarge a design; however, you will still need to embroider it but also "read" it, meaning to clearly see and understand the design at first glance.
-It must therefore be proportionate to the size of the piece, because you don’t want someone to blatantly stare at your backside to understand the embroidery design.
-For the size of the design on my jeans pocket, I chose to create a diagonal of flowers by embroidering them roughly at a 1:1 scale.
+The size of the pattern must of course be adapted to the piece to be embroidered.
+You can always reduce or enlarge a pattern; but you still have to embroider it and also "read" it—that is, clearly see and understand the pattern at first glance.
+It must therefore be proportionate to the size of the piece, because you don’t want someone staring overtly at your backside trying to understand your embroidery pattern.
+For the size of the pocket pattern on my jeans, I chose to create a diagonal of flowers embroidered roughly at a 1:1 scale.

 The colors used are also very important.
-It's one of the parts of creation that I really enjoy as well: choosing the color palette!
-Over the years, I have accumulated a box filled with DMC threads that allow me to create harmonious palettes to which I occasionally add new skeins to complete my palette.
-I chose to stay within mauve, lavender, and pink tones to maintain harmony both with the true color of cherry blossoms and to match the mauve topstitching on my jeans.
-Always keep in mind the background color of the piece to be embroidered when choosing sufficiently contrasting colors; it would be a shame to spend time embroidering a design that will barely be visible on the finished garment due to lack of contrast.
+This is one of the parts of creation I really enjoy: choosing the color palette!
+Over the years, I’ve accumulated a box full of DMC threads that allow me to create harmonious palettes, to which I occasionally add new skeins to complete my palette.
+I chose to stay in mauve, lavender, and pink tones to keep harmony both with the true color of cherry blossoms and to match the mauve topstitching on my jeans.
+Always keep in mind the background color of the piece to be embroidered when choosing sufficiently contrasting colors; it would be a shame to spend time embroidering a pattern that ends up barely visible on the finished garment due to lack of contrast.

-For the relief of my design, I chose to embroider a few lines with DMC light thread (metallic thread).
+To highlight my pattern, I chose to embroider a few lines with DMC light effect thread (metallic thread).
 I love the effect it gives on embroidery (be careful to use it sparingly so it’s not too flashy).

-To embroider my designs, I trace the drawing onto vlieseline solufix or DMC magic paper.
-I reproduce the design on the backing and then I just have to stick it like a sticker onto the surface I want to embroider.
+To embroider my patterns, I trace the design onto Vlieseline solufix or DMC magic paper.
+I reproduce the pattern on the backing and then I just have to stick it like a sticker onto the fabric I want to embroider.

-You just have to position it well and then you can embroider directly on it.
+You just need to position it well, and then you can embroider directly on it.

-I decide on my paper pattern the colors to use.
-I note the DMC thread numbers that I use for each part of the design in order to create a coherent color palette.
+I mark on my paper pattern the colors to use.
+I note the DMC thread numbers I use for each part of the pattern to create a coherent color palette.

-Finally, I determine which embroidery stitches I will use for the different parts of the design: linear stitch, filling stitch, decorative stitches... it's a very creative moment!
+Finally, I decide which embroidery stitches I will use for the different parts of the pattern: linear stitch, fill stitch, decorative stitches... it’s a very creative moment!

-Then comes the time to carefully embroider everything we decided on.
-For this, I stitch through my fabric and the adhesive backing as evenly as possible.
-I really like embroidering color by color and watching the design gradually take shape.
-I move slowly with the satisfaction of seeing the design come to life.
+Now comes the time to carefully embroider everything you decided.
+For this, I stitch through my toile and the adhesive backing as evenly as possible.
+I really like embroidering color by color and seeing the pattern gradually take shape.
+I move slowly with the satisfaction of seeing the pattern come to life.

 To embroider my arcuate, I took two small Sunday afternoons and really enjoyed myself.

-Once the design was finished, I placed my pocket in a small bowl of cold water to see the solufix paper dissolve and reveal my pretty embroidery.
+Once the pattern was finished, I placed my pocket in a small bowl of cold water to see the solufix paper dissolve and reveal my pretty embroidery.

-To complete everything, I embroidered a tiny flower from the design on my front coin pocket.
+To complete it all, I embroidered a tiny flower from the pattern on my front coin pocket.
 Cuteness guaranteed!

 I was finally able to integrate my embroidered pocket with its arcuate into my jeans.
-I made sure to place it according to the markers and topstitched it.
+I made sure to place it according to the markings and topstitched it.

-After making these patch pockets, all that was left was to get down to sewing my jeans properly and, hours later...
-I could finally put them on and tell myself I could be really proud of my creation 😊.
+After making these patch pockets, all that was left was to sew my jeans properly, and a few hours later...
+I could finally put them on and feel super proud of my creation 😊.

-I, who had only made jeans for my man until the end of last year, am really getting into the game of making jeans for myself 😂.
-I have plenty of other ideas in mind for what's next!
+Having only made jeans for my husband until the end of last year, I’m really getting into making jeans for myself 😂.
+I have lots of other ideas in mind for what’s next!

 And you, would you like to sew your own jeans or create pretty embroideries?
 If yes, why not start alone or with me in the workshop?
-I would be delighted to guide you.
+I’d be happy to guide you.

-You will also find the essentials to start embroidery in the shop; I wrote a complete article on the subject which you can find here.
+You’ll also find the essentials to start embroidery in the shop; I wrote a complete article on the subject that you can find here.

-Come on... get your sewing or embroidery needles ready!
+Come on... grab your sewing or embroidery needles!

 Have a great week,